-The Community Teaching Garden (CTG) occupies a ¼ acre site at the Ethan Allen Homestead to the south of the Winooski Valley Community Garden and VNA Family Room Garden.
-The Vermont Community Garden Network founded the Community Teaching Garden in 2003 as a hands-on gardening program designed for beginning adult organic gardeners.
+The Community Teaching Garden occupies a ¼ acre site at the Ethan Allen Homestead to the south of the Winooski Valley Community Garden and VNA Family Room Garden.
+The Vermont Garden Network founded the Community Teaching Garden, now known as the Thriving Gardens Course, in 2003 as a hands-on gardening program designed for beginning adult organic gardeners.
 Course participants learn how to plant, cultivate, harvest, and preserve fresh vegetables.
-Classes are lead by the Vermont Community Garden Network.
+Classes are lead by the Vermont Garden Network.
 For additional information call (802) 861-4769.

-The Visiting Nurse Association (VNA) Family Room Garden is located between the Community Teaching Garden and the WVPD Community Garden.
+The Janet S. Munt Family Room Garden is located between the Community Teaching Garden and the WVPD Community Garden.
 The VNA Family Room has maintained a garden program at the Ethan Allen Homestead for parents and young children since 1999.
 The VNA Family Room Garden includes a group meeting garden area with permanent raised beds and an additional area divided into small plots for family gardens.
 For more information, please visit the VNA Family Room web page or call (802) 860-4420.

 New Farms For New Americans

 The Association of Africans Living in Vermont (AALV) is a community-based organization that helps new Americans from all parts of the world gain independence in their new communities through a range of integration services to aid in the transition to living and working in Vermont.
 AALV maintains the six acre New Farms for New Americans site in the fertile field along the Winooski River to the north of the Ethan Allen Homestead.

 AALV has coordinated the New Farms for New Americans Program since 2008.
 The garden plots allow refugees and immigrants to grow fresh produce for their families.
 For more information, please visit the AALV website or call ( 802) 985-3106.